 The Steed’s replacement model, the Pao, based on a new P71 platform, was released in China, in August 2019.
-As our photo shows, it has Haval-styling up front.
+As our photo shows, it had Haval-styling up front.

-The China-market engine is the Haval two-litre turbo petrol, mated to a ZF eight-speed auto transmission.
+The China-market engine was the Haval two-litre turbo petrol, mated to a ZF eight-speed auto transmission.

-The initial launch was a passenger-oriented model, but an off-road version is imminent.
+The initial launch was a passenger-oriented model, but an off-road version was imminent.

-It comes with options that include three diff locks, a winch and rough-terrain shock absorbers.
+It came with options that included three diff locks, a winch and rough-terrain shock absorbers.

-Another version is an all-electric ute, with a claimed range of up to 500km.
+Another version was an all-electric ute, with a claimed range of up to 500km.

 turbo-diesel (GW4D20B) Euro V engine, driving through a six-speed manual transmission to a BorgWarner, two-speed transfer case.

-This isn’t the normal part-time ute driveline setup that everyone else uses, but a torque on demand (TOD) full-time/part-time 4WD system that’s seen in many SUVs.
+This wasn’t the normal part-time ute driveline setup that everyone else uses, but a torque on demand (TOD) full-time/part-time 4WD system that’s seen in many SUVs.

-Unlike all utes except the top-shelf Super-Select Triton models and the VW Amarok auto the Steed can be driven on hard surfaces in high-range 4WD, without risking driveline damage.
+Unlike all utes except the top-shelf Super-Select Triton models and the VW Amarok auto the Steed could be driven on hard surfaces in high-range 4WD, without risking driveline damage.

-The Borg Warner TOD system is linked to the Steed’s stability and traction control systems, giving it better on-paper tractive ability than many of its competitors.
+The Borg Warner TOD system was linked to the Steed’s stability and traction control systems, giving it better on-paper tractive ability than many of its competitors.

-Engine output remains a modest 110kW at 4000rpm, with 310Nm of torque in the 1800-2800rpm band.
-The possible upside of these relatively low figures is less combustion chamber pressure, meaning that the Steed engine might not suffer as much as its competitors do from crankcase blow-by and EGR system coking.
+Engine output remained a modest 110kW at 4000rpm, with 310Nm of torque in the 1800-2800rpm band.
+The possible upside of these relatively low figures was less combustion chamber pressure, reducing the likelihood of crankcase blow-by and EGR system coking.

-Standard runing gear includes 16-inch aluminium wheels, shod with 235/70 R16 tyres and the full-sized spare wheel is steel.
+Standard runing gear included 16-inch aluminium wheels, shod with 235/70 R16 tyres and the full-sized spare wheel was steel.

-The new Great Wall is 305mm longer than its predecessor and 30mm higher.
-The ute tub is 155mm longer and comes standard with a stainless steel sports bar, four tie-down points and a liner.
-The Steed has a theoretical payload capacity of 1010kg and a braked towing capacity of 2000kg.
+The Great Wall was 305mm longer than its predecessor and 30mm higher.
+The ute tub was 155mm longer and came standard with a stainless steel sports bar, four tie-down points and a liner.
+The Steed had a theoretical payload capacity of 1010kg and a braked towing capacity of 2000kg.

 price point: halogen headlamps, LED tail lamps, daytime running lamps, front fog lamps, leather-wrapped steering wheel and gear knob, heated front seats, powered driver’s seat, climate control air-conditioning, cruise control with steering wheel-mounted buttons, tyre pressure monitoring system, auto headlamps and wipers, auto dimming rear-view mirror, colour-coded, heated side mirrors, six airbags, including full-length curtain airbags, Bosch